miho030/Fox2AV-CLI/README.md

   >- New Functions are updated!
   > supporting zip and rar, 7zip, tar, tar.gz, tar.bz, bz files.
 2. Introduced a new type of vaccine engine!
-  - The structure of the FoxVc engine is based on the "Structure and Principle of Anti-Virus" written by professor Choi Won-hyuk, who is currently developing Kikom vaccine.
+  - The structure of the FoxVc engine is based on the "Structure and Principle of Anti-Virus" written by professor Choi Won-hyuk, who is currently developing Kicom vaccine.

 * * *